OusamaJamalEddin/native_app/README.md

 1. Clone the repo
 2. Run `flutter pub get`
-3. Set up your own Google Maps API key in the appropriate file (locaiton_input widget file and map_preview)
+3. Set up your own Google Maps API key in the appropriate file (locaiton_input widget file and place_details screen)
 4. Run on a physical device or emulator with location and camera enabled

 ---